Spring Garden Revival

 What Neighborhoods Do We Serve Throughout Dighton, MA?

-Dighton’s neighborhoods each present unique soil and environmental characteristics:
+Dighton’s neighborhoods exhibit diverse soil and environmental characteristics:

-• Taunton River Vicinity: Wetland proximity, strict phosphorus limits, organic-only recommendations, conservation land buffers
+• Taunton River Vicinity: Wetland proximity, organic-only recommendations, rare species habitat, enhanced buffer requirements

 Dighton Municipal Ordinances for Fertilizer Application Equipment Operation & Commercial Service Standards

-Dighton’s municipal ordinances set standards for fertilizer application operations.
-Typical operating hours are 7:00 AM–9:00 PM weekdays and 8:00 AM–9:00 PM Saturdays (verify Sunday restrictions).
-Commercial applicators must hold a business license, MDAR Category 36 certification, contractor registration, and insurance (minimum $1M liability, environmental impairment, workers’ comp).
+Dighton’s municipal ordinances regulate fertilizer application equipment and commercial service standards.
+Operating hours are typically 7:00 AM–9:00 PM weekdays and 8:00 AM–9:00 PM Saturdays; verify Sunday restrictions.
+Commercial operators must hold a business license, MA MDAR Category 36 certification, contractor registration, and appropriate insurance.
 Safety protocols include traffic control, work zone setup, and public notification.
-Environmental compliance requires proper material handling, vehicle maintenance, immediate cleanup, and documentation of waste disposal.
-Coordinate with Town of Dighton Departments Directory
+Environmental compliance requires proper material handling, vehicle maintenance, immediate cleanup, and waste disposal documentation.
+Coordination with MassDEP and local ordinances is essential for regulatory compliance.

 979 Somerset Avenue, Dighton, MA 02715